The avocado margarita is a surprisingly wonderful cocktail.

 You Can Freeze this Batch of Avocado Margaritas Ahead of Your Party

 The avocado margarita is a good start to my dreams of weekly cocktails.
-Come back next time for a classic manhattan, as I love retro drinks as much as the new order.
+Come back next time for a classic manhattan, as I love retro drinks.
 If you have a good recipe for something, please send it my way.

 - 1 tablespoon kosher salt or gourmet salt of your choice

 - 1 teaspoon finely grated lime (or 1 teaspoon finely minced green herb)

 - ½ avocado, pitted, peeled